Shepherds of Good Hope

 While Charity Intelligence highlights these key results, they may not be a complete representation of Shepherds of Good Hope’s results and impact.

-Charity Intelligence has given Shepherds of Good Hope a Low impact rating based on demonstrated impact per dollar spent.
+Charity Intelligence has given Shepherds of Good Hope an Average impact rating based on demonstrated social impact per dollar spent.

 My anchor